A Weaker Notion of Atomicity in Integral Domains: Sub-atomic RIDF-domains

-Note that there exist integral domains that fail to be completely atomic and are not RIDF either, showing that these two properties are independent and neither implies the other.
+Note that there exist integral domains that fail to be sub-atomic and are not RIDF either, showing that these two properties are independent and neither implies the other.
 The following example illustrates this observation. \begin{Ep} Let $X$ be an indeterminate over $\Q$.
 Consider the integral domain